-Max Liboiron was researching impossible pollution and environmental crises when she first got into plastic.
-A self-proclaimed “discipline agnostic,” with background in fine art and social science, she was pursuing her PhD, focusing on solid-waste management in 1800s New York, when a simple suggestion re-routed her.
+Max Liboiron was researching impossible pollution and environmental crises when they first got into plastic.
+A self-proclaimed “discipline agnostic,” with background in fine art and social science, Liboiron was pursuing her PhD, focusing on solid-waste management in 1800s New York, when a simple suggestion re-routed them.

-After delving into plastics research, studying how scientists and activists were articulating this new kind of pollution, she started doing the science herself.
+After delving into plastics research, studying how scientists and activists were articulating this new kind of pollution, Liboiron decided it was time to start doing the science.
 Now, Liboiron wears many hats.
-An activist, scientist, mentor and assistant professor at Memorial University, her work is making an impact—and helping others to do the same—on many levels.
+An activist, scientist, mentor and assistant professor at Memorial University, their work is making an impact—and helping others to do the same—on many levels.